sentryco/PageControllerView/readme.md

 ## Architecture

-- **Data Source**: Define any properties needed for your NSPageController.
+- **Data Source**: Define any properties needed for your `NSPageController`.
 Replace with your data source.
 - **Current Page**: This should change page from the caller.
 Use this to get callbacks when page changes, and also use it to set pages.
 - **MakeView**: Callback to make content for each page.
-Here we make a callback, that takes index and returns View for the NSHostingController to use.
+Here we make a callback, that takes index and returns View for the `NSHostingController` to use.
 The idea is to make this more like swiftui `tabview` api.

 ## Example Usage